iskenyildiz/BLOG/DNS.md

 ``

 Bind uses port 53 for zone file transfers make sure you have port 53 allowed on both machines.

+Bind is used to make our server a DNS server.

 `
 sudo ufw allow 53